CardinalKit/CardinalKit/README.md

 * GCP Firebase Integration.

 CardinalKit runs on iOS 15.0 and up.
 [Xcode 14](https://developer.apple.com/xcode/) is required for development.

-> [!IMPORTANT]
-> CardinalKit iOS is now in maintenance mode.
-We recommend that new projects try [Stanford Spezi](https://github.com/StanfordSpezi), the next generation of CardinalKit.

 ## Build your App with CardinalKit